Ferber Method Sleep Training: How It Works

 What is the Ferber Method?

-In a nutshell, the Ferber Method has you put your baby down for bed when they are calm and tired, but still awake, and leave the room for progressively longer intervals before entering to provide a brief reassurance, if they are protesting sleep, before leaving again – repeating this process until your baby falls asleep.
+The Ferber sleep training method uses interval-based checks that increase overtime to gradually fade out the support from you your baby relies on to fall asleep.
+It's a form of graduated extinction, named after Dr. Richard Ferber, a pediatric sleep expert in Boston, which has you put your baby down for bed when they are calm and tired, but still awake, and wait progressively longer intervals before entering to provide a brief reassurance if they protest sleep.
+Once they calm, you leave again – repeating this process until your baby falls asleep.

-There are differing variations of Ferber Method and how the intervals work and how long they last.
-For example, in some cases you stick with a given interval of two minutes for the first few nights and then extending to five minutes for the next few nights.
+There are differing variations of Ferber method and how the intervals work and how long they last.
+For example, you can stick with a given interval of two minutes for the first few nights and then extend to five minutes for the next few nights.

-In other variations, you increase the intervals by one or two minutes each time you enter the room until you hit an evening ‘max’ interval.
-The next night you can start at the max from night one for the next night waking on night 2.
+In another variation, you can increase the intervals by one or two minutes each time you enter the room until you hit an evening ‘max’ interval.
+The next night you can start at the max from night one and go up from there.

-Regardless of the variation you choose or length of interval, by lengthening the amount of time between reassurances you give your baby the opportunity to fall asleep independently with ease – the primary goal of successful sleep training.
+Regardless of the variation you choose or length of interval, lengthening the amount of time between when you enter to offer reassurance gives your baby the opportunity to practice falling asleep independently on their own, which gets easier overtime – the primary goal of successful sleep training.

 {{curious-if-ferber-method-right-for-you-no-image}}

-Here is an example sleep training plan with Ferber Method.
+Once you have approval, you can start.
+Here is an example of how to follow a sleep training plan with Ferber method.
 There are different variations and waiting intervals that you could use, so do what’s best for you and your baby.

 Example sleep training with Ferber Method

-What You’ll Need: The Smart Sleep Coach app countdown timer (which is built specifically to help with sleep training with Ferber).
-A timer or stopwatch would work too.
+What You’ll Need: A timer, like what's offered on the Smart Sleep Coach app (which is built specifically to help with sleep training with Ferber and other methods).

 Nights 1-3: The first three nights of the Ferber Method are the same in terms of time interval: